This vegan chickpea and pumpkin stew is full of flavour and warmly spiced. A great vegetarian one-pot meal that freezes well and is easy to prepare.

 - 1 tbsp ground coriander

-- Gently cook the onions in a large saucepan until they are soft, then stir in the garlic.
+- Gently cook the onions in a large saucepan for about 5 minutes until they are soft, then stir in the garlic.

 - Cook for another minute then add the cumin, coriander and cayenne pepper.